ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 10. The **include rgb** is either True or False.
 The product includes the rgb file if the value of the option is True.
 This setting is ignored when processing a single-polarization product.
 The default value is False, meaning no rgb file is included in the product.

+Co-register the image in SAR range-Doppler coordinates (RDC) to DEM includes 4 steps.
+Step 1, calculate the initial lookup table and simulated image with the inputs of image in RDC and DEM.
+Step 2, measure initial offset between simulated SAR image and actual SAR image.
+Step 3, perform refinement of lookup table by offset measurement with respect to the simulated SAR image.
+Step 4, produce terrain geocoded SAR image and DEM in SAR range-Doppler coordinates (RDC).

 Radiometry of the SAR backscatter is illustrated in Figure 5.

 ![Figure 5](../images/three_rader_backscatter_convention.jpg "Normalization areas for SAR backscatter")

-*Figure 5:  Normalization areas for SAR backscatter, from David Small, 2011, Flattening Gamma: Radiometric Terrain Correction for SAR Imagery, IEEE TRANSACTIONS ON GEOSCIENCE AND REMOTE SENSING, VOL. 49, NO. 8, AUGUST 2011*
+*Figure 5:  Normalization areas for SAR backscatter, where the gamma0 is the red area (A$\gamma$) and the sigma0 is the pink area (A$\sigma$).
+This figure comes from David Small, 2011, Flattening Gamma: Radiometric Terrain Correction for SAR Imagery, IEEE TRANSACTIONS ON GEOSCIENCE AND REMOTE SENSING, VOL. 49, NO. 8, AUGUST 2011*

 ## Radiometric Terrain Correction Workflow